 POWER SOURCE: Propane heating and cooling, propane chiminea.
-Electricity for other needs, supplemented in last two years by sixteen solar panels. .
+Electricity used for other needs, supplemented in last two years by sixteen solar panels.

-Randall A. Wells (b.
-1942) operated this iMill from 2013 through 2016.
-Its unusual variety of grist included the acoustic, chromatic, textural, social, cultural, natural, artisanal, commercial, biographical, autobiographical, recreational, historical, topographical, geographical, geometrical, zoological, and even the ferroequinological (the Ro’ & Willie).
+HISTORY: Randall A. Wells (b.
+1942) operated this i-Mill from 2013 through 2016.
+Its unusual variety of grist included the acoustic, chromatic, textural, social, cultural, natural, artisanal, commercial, biographical, autobiographical, recreational, historical, topographical, transportational, geographical, geometrical, zoological, and even ferroequinological (the Ro’ & Willie).

-This miller often collaborated with skilled laborers from the community who ranged in age from 13 to 90+.
+The scribler-miller often collaborated with laborers from the community who ranged in age from 13 to 90+.
 Fred First was his right-hand man (although not in the literal sense of the Nolen brothers).

-According to some Floydians, the miller had an otherworldly side and even made use of a gaudy divining stone with a Greek or Latin name.
-Others just called him obsessed.
-Always enterprising, he may have sought a new venture, some say to grow free-range vegetables or beef-fed grass, others to operate an excursion train between Willis and Roanoke.
-A few of the pious warned that he intended to preside over a commune dedicated to the study of Angel in Goggles: Earthly Scriptures.
+According to some Floydians, the miller had an otherworldly side.
+He even made use of a divining stone, decorated with costume jewelry, that he called a Circumspect.
+An enterprising figure, he may have sought a new venture, some say to grow free-range vegetables or beef-fed grass, others to operate an excursion train between Willis and Roanoke.
+A few of the pious warned that he would run a commune dedicated to the study of Angel in Goggles: Earthly Scriptures.

-One farmer saw him peer out the door at the line of wagons, his pate shining in the sun, and yell “Grinder, be not ground!”
-(This epigram was later traced to a J. Krishnamurti.)
-As for the HaruSpex, if it even existed, it apparently vanished.
+One farmer saw him stare out the door at the line of wagons, pate shining, and yell “Grinder, be not ground!”
+As for the ocular oracle–if it existed, it vanished.